woodleighjATWIT/individualdatasciproject/README.md

 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/Where_URCCrimesbyStreet_3.png)
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/Where_AllCrimesbyStreet_3.png)

+## Discussion
+The answer to the first question, 'what kind of crimes are being committed in boston?', is that there are many crimes being committed but there are a few that really stand out.
+Firstly, motor vehicle accidents are the number one most reported crime.
+This makes sense in Boston with its notoriously difficult and confusing roads.
+Its also of note that larceny is the most popular UCR Part 1 crime, even coming in third overall, while homicide is distinctly not present.
+There was only a total of 161 homicides reported, making up 0.05 percent of crime reports.
+So, although theres a larceny is popular, the odds of getting killed in boston are extremely low.

+The results for the second question, 'when are crimes being committed in boston?', were largely conclusive.
+Crime is relatively stagnent throughout the year expect for a small decline around the new year and a sharp all around the board increase in August.
+The sharp spike could potietnally be related to an increase in new people from all the new college freshman moving onto campus.
+Crime also experienced an uptick on Fridays and fell below normal levels for the rest of the weekend.
+Finally, we saw crime peak around 6pm during rush hour and slowly start to decrease as night falls and morning comes around.
+To truly explore if the widely accepted belief that nightime is the most dangerous time of day, future research could be done exploring the relation between amount of crimes committed and number of people out and about.

 To help answer the last question, 'where are most crime committed in boston?', we can break down the police reports be district and street.
 Looking at the break down of crime by district there are immedietntly a few candidetes for most dangerous district that stand out.
 However, it is important to note that some districts see a higher traffic of people entering a leaving, which is bound to lead to an increase in crime.
 Roxbury and Dorchester are immeditately obvious pick for the districts with highest overall crime, along with UCR part 2 and 3 crimes.
 Interestingly though, the district with the highest level of UCR part 1 crime is the south end.
 This likely means that if you were looking for a place to get robbed, the South End is the best place.

-To find the street with the highest level of crime is a little more difficult since the length of the street could correlate with an increase in crimes since there is more area covered.
-This could be a potiential point of future research, but for this project, it wont be considered.

-## Discussion
+Additionally, there are a few obvious streets with a standout amount of crime reports.
+Boylston St, Blue Hill Ave, and Dorchester Ave all stand out among their peers as haivng a the highest amount of crime reports.
+These also happen to be some of the longest roads in Boston.
+So another potitental source of future research could be searching for a correlation between the length of a road to its crime rate.
+Althought, interestingly enough, the dirstrict that each of these high crime streets belong to also correlate with the highest crime rate districts we previously found.

 ## Summary